beakerbrowser/hashbase/readme.md

 port: 8080                    # the port to run the service on
 rateLimiting: true            # rate limit the HTTP requests?
 defaultDiskUsageLimit: 100mb  # default maximum disk usage for each user
+pm2: false                    # set to true if you're using https://keymetrics.io/
 ```

 #### Lets Encrypt